vettom/vettom.github.io/docs/Reference/Certification/monitoring-audit.md

 Analyze CPU, memory intensive  processes

 ## Types of Audit logs
-- Admin Activity  : Always on, record API calls activity that modify metadata or configuration of resource.
+- **Admin Activity**  : Always on, record API calls activity that modify metadata or configuration of resource.
-- Data Access     : API calls that reads metadata or configuration, alsouser driven API calls that manage user-provided resource data.
+- **Data Access**    : API calls that reads metadata or configuration, also user driven API calls that manage user-provided resource data.
 Data access logging disabled except for BigQuery by default.
 Can enable to send data to service other than  BigQuery
-- System Event    : Records Google cloud actions.
+- **System Event**    : Records Google cloud actions.
-- Policy denied   : Records when policy denies access to resource.
+- **Policy denied**   : Records when policy denies access to resource.
 Enabled by default and cannot disable.
 However can add exclusion filters.